DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 promo_content:
     - content/non-uk-teachers/promos/adviser-promo-teach-in-england
 navigation: 20.20
-navigation_title: Teach in England if you trained overseas
+navigation_title: Teach in England if you qualified outside the UK
 navigation_description: Find out how you can bring your skills and perspective to an English classroom if you're a qualified teacher from outside the UK.
 date: "2021-05-27"
 image: "media/images/content/hero-images/0002.jpg"